neu-se/CS4530-CS5500-Spring-2021/tutorials/week2-git.md

 If you run into any difficulties following any of these steps, please post (in a non-private question) on Piazza.

+# Accessing Khoury Github

+We recommend using the Khoury Github for this class, as it will be the site you use for your final project.
+You can login with your Khoury account here: https://github.ccs.neu.edu/login.
+If you do not already have a Khoury account, you can request one at https://my.khoury.northeastern.edu/account/apply#_ga=2.224677850.1566269507.1611587596-1185439082.1610317450.
+Once you do this, you will be emailed your account information when it is approved by the IT department.

 # Gitting Started!

 Git is a version control system that lets you share versions of code remotely with other collaborators (or have a remote version you can save and access from any computer).
 The central platform that we will be using is an online service called Github (other services also exist, like GitLab).
-You can create your own account online at https://github.com/, or Khoury College has an institutional Github you can log into with your Khoury account.
-This website can be found at https://github.ccs.neu.edu/login.
-We recommend using the Khoury Github, as this will be what you will be using for your final projects.
+You can create your own account online at https://github.com/, or use the Khoury Github mentioned above.
+Again, we recommend using the Khoury Github, as this will be what you will be using for your final projects.

 Once you login, you can create a new repository (which is a another name for a git enabled folder) by clicking "New" button in the upper left corner: